How to prepare a good Interior Design Contract

 - Upon completion, designer will provide client with a checklist of items comparing installations and set-up that are finished versus those that are not and need immediate attention.

 Figure out how many meetings you will need to overcome the following issues:

-- Issue 2: Nonchalant client who steps in at the last minute, hates the progress of the project, and wants you to start over. ++ Meetings to show client progress can help avoid issues with “you promised me this…but you gave me something else.”
-Have you client tune in at every stage of project development.
+- Issue 2: Nonchalant client who steps in at the last minute, hates the progress of the project, and wants you to start over.
+Scheduling meetings to show the client progress can help avoid issues with “you promised me this…but you gave me something else.”
+Have your client tune in at every stage of project development.